orrche/DNSfileserver/README.md

 DNSfileserver
 =============

-Silly project, sending a file through the DNS protocol.
-Works under special circumstances.
+Silly project, sending a file through the DNS protoco.

-Add file called workfile and it will be transmitted with the server.

-Not really tested this out on the internet tho.
+All files under the public folder will be transmitted if asked for.
+They are served in chunks of 500 bytes with the dnspostfix at the end

+a.readme_txt.<dnspostfix>

+will get the 10th chunk (0x0a) of the readme.txt file _ will be replaced with .

+Still havent figured out a real use of this system, if anyone can come up with one dont hessitate to inform me.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/orrche/dnsfileserver/trend.png)](https://bitdeli.com/free "Bitdeli Badge")